OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

   4. Then type `make build` command it will start create container image.
 It will take sometime to build and start.
   5. Next time if you want to run docker image just open docker and run opensign container by clicking on play button from actions.

-*Note: If you want our updated feature in your docker container just delete opensign container and just follow steps again.*
+*Note: If you want our updated features in your docker container just delete opensign container and just follow steps again.*

 ## Steps to run OpenSign™ with docker in windows:
   1. Setup WSL 2 in windows.
 To install WSL 2 refer below video